XavierBerger/RotaryEncoderDebounced/README.md

 On the oscilloscope, we can see a clean signal.
 The noise has been filtered-out.

 ![alt text](docs/OscilloscopeDebounced.png)
-*Signal captured on a rotary encoder hardwaredebouncer*
+*Signal captured on a rotary encoder with hardware debouncer*

 The resulting signal captured with a logical analyser is also clean.